LEADING OFF: Homers fly in playoffs, Atlanta arms dominate

 OCTOBER OCTANE

+That average of 2.88 homers per postseason game tops the regular-season mark of 2.57.

 The Athletics and Astros combined to connect seven times as the A’s avoided a sweep with a 9-7 win.
-Houston will make another attempt to advance to its fourth consecutive ALCS in Game 4 on Thursday at Dodger Stadium.
+Houston will make another attempt to advance to the ALCS in Game 4 on Thursday at Dodger Stadium.

 ATLANTA ARMS